Walmart Plus: Everything to Know About the Walmart Delivery Service

-Walmart Plus: This Is What You Need to Know About the New Walmart Delivery Service
+Walmart Plus: What You Need to Know About the New Walmart Delivery Service

 Finally!
 Walmart+ launched last week on Sept.
 15.